cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 AcraBlock is a container format.
 Acra uses an envelope encryption strategy: plaintext data is encrypted using data encryption key (DEK), and then DEK is encrypted using key encryption key (KEK).
 AcraBlock uses AES-GCM for both encryption procedures.

-AcraBlock supports key rotation: it's possible to rotate only key encryption key without re-encrypting the data (known as "key rotation without data re-encryption"), or re-encrypt data and rotate both keys ("key rotation with data re-encryption").
+AcraBlock supports key rotation: it's possible to rotate only KEK without re-encrypting the data (known as "key rotation without data re-encryption"), or re-encrypt data and rotate both keys ("key rotation with data re-encryption").

 To generate AcraBlocks Acra-Server uses symmetric keys generated for every ClientID/ZoneID.

 `AcraBlock = Begin_Tag + Rest_AcraBlock_Length + Key_Encryption_Backend_Identifier + Key_Encryption_Key_ID + Data_Encryption_Backend_Identifier + Data_Encryption_Key_Length + Encrypted_Data_Encryption_Key + Encrypted_Data`
 * `Begin_Tag[4]` - 4 bytes, header tag.
 Contains 4 bytes with byte value = 34: [34, 34, 34, 34].
 * `Rest_AcraBlock_Length[8]` - 8 bytes in Little-Endian byte order that store length of whole AcraBlock excluding length of Begin_Tag.
-* `Key_Encryption_Backend_Identifier[1]` - identifier of encryption backend that used to encrypt DEK that is random symmetric key.
-For now AcraBlock supports only one backend that uses Themis Secure Cell with Seal mode with identifier `0` and may be changed.
+* `Key_Encryption_Backend_Identifier[1]` - identifier of encryption backend used to encrypt DEK which is random symmetric key.
+For now AcraBlock supports only one backend that uses Themis Secure Cell in Seal mode with identifier `0` and may be changed.
-* `Key_Encryption_Key_ID[2]` - this field store KEK's identifier.
+* `Key_Encryption_Key_ID[2]` - this field stores KEK's identifier.
 Main goal of this ID is to simplify search of KEK in a keychain related to specific ClientID/ZoneID.
 Now Acra-Server generates ID by hashing with `SHA256(KEK || ClientID/ZoneID)` and uses first 2 bytes as ID.
-* `Data_Encryption_Backend_Identifier[1]` - identifier of encryption backend that used to encrypt plaintext.
-For now AcraBlock supports only one backend that uses Themis Secure Cell with Seal mode with identifier `0`.
+* `Data_Encryption_Backend_Identifier[1]` -  identifier of encryption backend used to encrypt plaintext.
+For now AcraBlock supports only one backend that uses Themis Secure Cell in Seal mode with identifier `0`.
 Same as for DEK encryption and may be changed too.
 * `Data_Encryption_Key_Length[2]` - 2 bytes of DEK's length in Little-Endian byte order.
 Key size should be synchronized with data encryption backend.
 * `Encrypted_Data_Encryption_Key[*]` - encrypted DEK of size `Data_Encryption_Key_Length`, used to encrypt data and data encryption backend.
 For each new AcraBlock Acra-Server generates new random DEK and encrypts with DEK encryption backend and Context (ClientID/ZoneID).
 * `Encrypted_Data[*]` encrypted data with data encryption backend and random DEK.

 ### Generating

-To generate AcraBlock in transparent mode Acra-Server does the next steps:
+To generate AcraBlock in transparent mode Acra-Server performs following steps:
 * Generates new random DEK for default data encryption backend.
 DEK length is 32 bytes.
-* Encrypts plaintext by DEK and Context of specified ClientID/ZoneID using default backend for data encryption.
+* Encrypts plaintext with DEK and Context of specified ClientID/ZoneID using default backend for data encryption.
 * Securely cleans up memory of plaintext data (erases/fills with zeros).
-* Encrypts DEK by KEK from KeyStore for specified ClientID/ZoneID and use it as Context.
+* Encrypts DEK with KEK from KeyStore for specified ClientID/ZoneID and use it as Context.
 * Securely cleans up memory of DEK (erases/fills with zeros).
-* Forms a container: packs together Begin_Tag, length of all other parts, DEK encryption backend identifier, KEK identifier, DEK encryption backend identifier, encrypted DEK and ciphertext.
+* Forms a container: packs together Begin_Tag, length of all other parts, KEK encryption backend identifier, KEK identifier, data encryption backend identifier, encrypted DEK and ciphertext.

 ### Decrypting

 * Validate Begin_Tag.
 * Validate length of rest of AcraBlock.
-* Extract KEK backend identifier and validate, check that this identifier registered in Acra-Server.
+* Extract KEK backend identifier and validate, check that this identifier is registered in Acra-Server.
-* Extract data encryption backend identifier and validate, check that this identifier registered in Acra-Server.
+* Extract data encryption backend identifier and validate, check that this identifier is registered in Acra-Server.
 * Extract length of DEK.
 * Extract DEK.
-* Iterate over KEKs for decryption passed from KeyStore and search correct for DEK decryption.
+* Iterate over KEKs (passed from KeyStore) for decryption and search correct for DEK decryption.
 * Decrypt DEK with correct KEK.
-* Erase/fill with zeros memory area with the KEK.
+* Erase/fill with zeros memory area of the KEK.
 * Decrypt data with decrypted DEK.
-* Erase/fill with zeros memory area with the DEK.
+* Erase/fill with zeros memory area of the DEK.

 ## AcraStruct
 ### Understanding AcraStruct

-AcraStruct is a container format.
+AcraStruct is a cryptographic container with specific format.
 Before generating each AcraStruct, AcraWriter generates a keypair of throwaway keys that are used in the encryption process and then get zeroed (turned into zeros) in the memory once the process is over.

 ```AcraStruct = Begin_Tag + Throwaway_Public_Key + Encrypted_Random_Key + Data_Length + Encrypted_Data```